albert-gonzalez/backbone-training/README.md

 * Create a Backbone.View inside the module you have created
   * The tag name is 'li'
   * The template is '#todo-template'
-  * On render, it pass the model to the view in json format and assign the result to the html element.
+  * On render, it pass the model to the underscore template in json format and assign the result to the html element.
 * Create /web/app/src/todoList/js/view/todo.list.view.js and define an AMD module inside with backbone, todo.collection  and todo.view as dependencies
 * Create a Backbone.View inside the module you have created
   * The element view is #todoList
-  * Define a initialize method.
+  * Define an initialize method.
 This method must initialize a Todo Collection and fetch results from the server
   * The view has to listen to add event of the collection.
 Every time the collection add a todo, a todo will be printed on the html.
 To do this, You have to create a new Model View passing the added Todo as a parameter
 * Modify /web/app/src/todoList/js/view/index.view.js
   * Add backbone and todo.list.view as dependencies
   * Create a Backbone.View
-  * Define a initialize method inside the view
+  * Define an initialize method inside the view
   * Create a new instance of TodoListView inside the initialize method